 Growing on substrates was put into practice for the first time in the first half of the 20th century.
 As plastic containers became available growing on substrates made considerable progress.
 Production could be scaled up and automated.
 In practice it turned out that growing on substrates generated up to 25 percent greater yields compared to cultivating in the open ground.
 This is because the nu- trients can be adjusted directly to the circumstances at any particular time.

 When CANNA HYDRO was introduced in the 1980s serious small scale cultivation became possible on inert media and rockwool in particular.
-This CANNA HYDRO formula has been used successfully worldwide for many years and even though many have attempted to copy the formula, no slabch has yet been developed.
+This CANNA HYDRO formula has been used successfully worldwide for many years.
+Even though many have attempted to copy the formula, no slabch has yet been developed.

 Clay Pebbles are made by forming clay into pellets and then firing these in a hot kiln.
 This causes the clay to expand and become porous.
 Clay Pebbles are available in various shapes and sizes and with two types of surface; smooth and coarse.
 Clay Pebbles have been used in horticulture since 1936.

 They have the advantage that, as long as they are well cleaned, they can be reused for up to five years.
-The greatest disadvantage of Clay Pebbles is that they can absorb almost no moisture, making them unsuitable as a run-to-waste substrate.
+The greatest disadvantage of Clay Pebbles is that they can absorb almost no moisture.
+It makes them unsuitable as a run-to-waste substrate.
 However, they are widely used in recirculation systems where the nutrients continually pass by the roots.
 This is because Clay Pebbles have good supportive properties and are heavier than water and therefore do not float.
-In addition Clay Pebbles are used extensively as in potting mixes and as a drainage layer at the bottom of pots when growing in coir or in potting mixes.
+In addition Clay Pebbles are used extensively as in potting mixes.
+Also as a drainage layer at the bottom of pots when growing in coir or in potting mixes.

 Perlite is a glassy, volcanic rock that is ground and then baked at high temperature.
-Perlite is also inert, but due to its poor supportive properties it is relatively vulnerable as a growing medium itself.
-However, it can be used as a potting mix improver and particularly to increase the air ratio in the potting mix; though, these days there are environmentally friendlier methods for this, such as adding white peat.
+It is also inert, but due to its poor supportive properties it is relatively vulnerable as a growing medium itself.
+However, it can be used as a potting mix improver.
+Particularly to increase the air ratio in the potting mix.
+Though, these days there are environmentally friendlier methods for this, such as adding white peat.

 Mapito is a very light medium with limited water retention capacity.
 This means that the substrate will dry out faster and so it needs to be watered more frequently.
 Mapito is a mixture of Polyurethane (PU), rockwool and sometimes coco or even perlite.
-Most types of Mapito are not “clean”, in that they often have a higher EC and a lower pH than the ideal growing medium; this is the great disadvantage of Mapito.
-So it is always essential to determine the exact pH and EC values of the Mapito and to rinse it thoroughly before use!
+Most types of Mapito are not “clean”.
+In that they often have a higher EC and a lower pH than the ideal growing medium.
+This is the great disadvantage of Mapito.
+So it is always essential to determine the exact pH and EC values of the Mapito.
+Also to rinse it thoroughly before use!

 History of Rockwool